ArsenChika/rsschool-cv/cv.md

 !
 Important: write your Resume in English if you can, if possible

-1. First Name, Last Name (real ones)
+1. First Name, Last Name (real ones) :

-ARSENI CHYHIR
+ARSENI CHYHIR.

-2. Contact Info (add several ways to contact you)
+2. Contact Info (add several ways to contact you):

 e-mail: chi-arsenij@yandex.ru.
 github: github.com/ArsenChika.